-Police smartphone confiscation: Digital “house” search without legal basis
+Police search confiscated cell phones – without legal basis

 In early September 2023, young journalist Hendrik Torner accompanied a demonstration by the "Last Generation" in Bamberg with the intention of subsequently writing an article about it in a trade union newspaper.
 Torner regularly follows civil society demonstrations from a journalistic perspective and is politically active.
 After the demonstration ended, he witnessed police action against three participants.
 He documented the police officers' public statements with a voice memo and sent it to himself via Signal chat.